ylhyra/ylhyra_content/not_data/content/explanations/Cases/Third_case.md

 license: CC0
 ---

 There are four [[cases]] in Icelandic.
-The '''third case''' in the [[declension table]] is known as the "dative case".<ref>On Ylhýra we refer to it as the "third case" for simplicity's sake since you will always see these four cases listed in the same order in the [[declension table]].<br />
+The '''third case''' in the [[declension table]] is known as the "dative case".<ref>On Ylhýra we refer to it as the "third case" for simplicity's sake since you will always see these four cases listed in the same order in the [[declension table]].

 In Icelandic the first case is called '''þágufall''' and is abbreviated as '''þgf.''' Þágufall literally means "receiving case".
 The English name "dative" means "appropriate for giving" in Latin.</ref> It shows that the word has something or is being given something.

 The [[helper word]] you use to force a word into the third case is „frá“ ("from").